Jeff the dinosaur scares Australian PGA away from resort

 Billionaire businessman Palmer, who also has grand plans to build a replica of the Titanic, has had other brushes with professional sport.

-Palmer launched soccer club Gold Coast United to much fanfare in the top-flight A-League in 2008 but the club were booted out earlier this year after the mining tycoon rowed with administrators.
+Palmer launched football club Gold Coast United to much fanfare in the top-flight A-League in 2008 but the club were booted out earlier this year after the mining tycoon rowed with administrators.

 ($1 = 0.9526 Australian dollars)